crapola/civ5/README.md

 Features:

-* Automated citizen tiles are purple.
+* Automated citizen icons are purple instead of green so that locks stand out.
 * National wonders are separated from World wonders in the production list.